 - Bring adequate water, and perhaps a light snack.
 We enjoyed stopping and refueling with a mini picnic.
-We’d read that the climb can take anywhere from 2-3 hours, but in reality it took us much longer since we like soak up our surroundings slowly and stop to take pictures.
+We’d read that the climb can take anywhere from 2-3 hours, however, it took us much longer since we like to soak up our surroundings and stop to take pictures.

 - This index contains all my tales from Montenegro.